jamesguo71/re/final_project_report.md

 In this project, I'll explore doing Ghidra scripting for automatic detection of pointers' user-after-free (UAF) in binary code.
 I'll present my Ghidra script for UAF detection, and show a few examples where it succeeds, and some cases that it doesn't, after which I'll propose some further improvements.

 Before I worked on this script, I read through Alexei's MallocTrace script (which was written in Java), which turns out to be helpful, although the ideas are quite different.
-Basically, for MallocTrace, we need to look at all calls to `malloc`, and trace back the parameter of `malloc`.
-For UAF detection, on the other hand, we can't start from `free` and trace back, but instead, we need to start from `malloc` and trace forward.
+Basically, for MallocTrace, we need to look at all calls to `malloc` and trace back the parameter of `malloc`.
+For UAF detection, on the other hand, we can't start from `free` and trace backward, but instead, we need to start from `malloc` and trace forward.

-The script is in the end of the report.
+The script is at the end of the report.

 ## Complexities

-Basically, this is our starting point:
+This is our starting point:

 `int *p; p = malloc(NUM_BYTES);`

-We find each call like this, and move forward to see how `p` is used.
+We find each call like this and move forward to see how `p` is used.
 With this idea in mind, let's see how things can get tricky:

-* name reuse: after malloc'ing for `p`, let's say we do a `free(p); p = malloc(MORE_BYTES);`, although `p` is used after free, but since it's a new ` malloc`, this variable has no relation with the previous one.
+* name reuse: after malloc'ing for `p`, let's say we do a `free(p); p = malloc(MORE_BYTES);`.
+Apparently, `p` is "used" after free, but it's assigned to the return value of a new ` malloc`, so this variable has no relation with the previous one.

 * aliasing: `p` is re-assigned to some other variable, say `q`, though `int *q = p;`, and then after `free(p);`, there is a `*q = 4;`.
 This is an obvious UAF, but aliasing makes it harder to tackle.